chrisryan91/JavaScript-Mini-Arcade/README.md

 - The click game should have a start button.
 When the DOM loads the game begins immediately.
 This is frustrating causing a negative user experience.

 - After learning how to use the canvas element for the Snake game, I believe both the Click Game and Connect Four would be better if they were developed using the canvas element.

+- Rock, Paper, Scissors should have a pause between you picking and the computers choice revealed.
+As in real-life, there should be a three second countdown of one, two, three.

 - I would like to make the game more immersive by adding sounds and music to some of the games.
 I would like to add more to the styling the make the game generally more appealing and interactive.
 I would like to add more simple animations and utilize the :hover CSS selector more often.

+- For mobile viewing, file types other than jpeg or png should be used as they greatly reduce the performace of the webpage according to lighthouse.

 ## Testing